mleggett25/Election_Analysis/README.md

 total_votes = 0
 ```

-I then read the csv file with the election data and converted it into a list of dictionaries.
+I read the csv file with the election data and converted it into a list of dictionaries.
 I created a for loop for each row in the csv file which added a vote to the total vote count variable, total_votes.
+I then printed the results.

 ```
 with open(file_to_load) as election_data: